 Two drains will be placed under the incision to remove normal healing fluid for the next week to ten days.
 You will also need to wear a compression garment for the next six weeks following surgery.
 Most patients return to work in two weeks following a tummy tuck.

 Your initial consultation will determine whether you are an appropriate candidate for an abdominoplasty.
-In some circumstances, tummy tuck and lipo (liposuction or lipoplasty) may be performed together.
-In what is often referred to as a “Mommy Makeover.”
+In some circumstances, a tummy tuck and lipo (liposuction or lipoplasty) may be performed together in what is often referred to as a “Mommy Makeover.”
 If you are in good physical and mental health with reasonable expectations you should be a good candidate.